ErickNavarroD/RAMEN/README.md

 ## Variations to the standard workflow

 ## How to get help for RAMEN
+If you have any question about RAMEN usage, please post an issue in this github repository so that future users also benefit from the feedback.
+As an alternative option, you can contact Erick Navarro-Delgado at erick.navarrodelgado@bcchr.ca.

 ## Acknowledgments
+I want to thank Dr. Keegan Korthauer and Dr. Michael Kobor for their supervision, feedback and support throughout the development of this package.
+Also, I want to thank the members of the Kobor and Korthauer lab for their comments and discussion, specially to Dr. Sarah Merrill.

 ## Funding
+This work was supported by the University of British Columbia, the BC Children's Hospital Research Institute and the Social Exposome Cluster.

 ## Citing RAMEN
+The manuscript detailing RAMEN and its use is currently under preparation.
+For more information about this please contact Erick I. Navarro-Delgado at erick.navarrodelgado@bcchr.ca.

 ## Licence
+GPL (>= 3)